umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 ---
-title: Online learning of arbitrary probability distributions using a simulation engine
+title: Online sampling from arbitrary probability distributions using a simulation engine
 author: Hardwick, Robert J
 date: [WIP]
 concept: To describe the design and implementation of a sequential Monte Carlo sampler which can dynamically adapt to sampling new points from nonstationary, multivariate and potentially multi-modal distributions using only a stream of noisy weighted samples as input.
-We control the sensitivity of this algorithm to temporal changes in the target distribution through a discounted history approach.
+We control the sensitivity of this algorithm to temporal changes in the target distribution using a discounted history and adaptive bandwidth for the density approximation kernel.
 articleId: stochadexIV
 codeLink: https://github.com/umbralcalc/stochadex
 year: [WIP]
 ---

-## Research context
+## Introduction

 Say that we have a generator of probabilistic weights and $z$ values in time.
 This generator represents a non-stationary probability distribution and the weights are effectively stochastic around the true value for each given $z$ as input.
 The problem is that we would like to be able to efficiently sample from the underlying distribution regardless of its shape or modality.